 We conducted our audit in accordance with International Standards on Auditing (ISAs).
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Consolidated Financial Statements section of our report.
-We are independent of the Company in accordance with the Professional Code of Ethics of Mexican Institute of Public Accountants together with other requirements applicable to our audit of the consolidated financial statements in Mexico.
-We have fulfilled our other ethical responsibilities in accordance with those requirements and Code.
+Our responsibilities under those standards are further described in the "Auditors' Responsibilities for the Audit of the Consolidated Financial Statements" section of our report.
+We are independent from the Company in accordance with the Professional Ethics Code of Mexican Institute of Public Accountants (Instituto Mexicano de Contadores Públicos, A. C.), and with other ethical requirements applicable to our audits of consolidate financial statements in Mexico.
+We have fulfilled our other ethical responsabilities in accordance with those requirements and that Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.